International Department of the Chinese Communist Party

-The International Department of the Central Committee of the Chinese Communist Party, also known as the International Liaison Department (ILD), is an agency under the Central Committee of the Chinese Communist Party in charge of establishing and maintaining relations with foreign political parties and other foreign organizations.
+The International Department of the Central Committee of the Chinese Communist Party, also known as the International Liaison Department (ILD) or sometimes by the abbreviation of its name Chinese name Zhonglianbu, is an agency under the Central Committee of the Chinese Communist Party in charge of establishing and maintaining relations with foreign political parties and other foreign organizations.

 Established in 1951, the international department was originally tasked with overseeing relations with foreign communist parties.
 Under Mao Zedong's leadership, the International Department supported Maoist groups around the world.
 In the 1980s under Deng Xiaoping, the department started cultivating relations with non-communist parties.
 The department is CCP's primary body tasked with conducting diplomacy through party-to-party channels.
-It plays a particularly critical role in China's relations with other communist states, including North Korea and Vietnam.
+During the Cold War, it played a particularly critical role in China's relations with other communist states.

 History

 The department was established in 1951, and was tasked with overseeing relations with foreign communist parties, especially the Communist Party of the Soviet Union and the socialist bloc.
 The department's mandate became more important following the Sino-Soviet split, as the party began more aggressively seeking supporters for its position among communist parties operating overseas.
 Afterwards it maintained ties between the CCP and the Maoist parties around the world, often attempting to foment revolution abroad by funneling money and resources to left-wing and rebel groups.